hexabeast/Sytrace/README.md

 gdb -x sytrace.py
 ```

-When it asks "Base PID for filtering? (empty for none) :", if you want to log only the children of a given process (like your bash prompt), enter the PID of this process.
+When it asks `Base PID for filtering? (empty for none) :`, if you want to log only the children of a given process (like your bash prompt), enter the PID of this process.
 The process itself won't be traced, only its children.
 To try the tool, we will monitor the whole OS : leave the field empty and press enter.

-When it asks "Breakpoint ? (procnum:line,procnum2:line2... or empty for none) :", leave empty for the moment, this will be explained later in the readme.
+When it asks `Breakpoint ? (procnum:line,procnum2:line2... or empty for none) :`, leave empty for the moment, this will be explained later in the readme.

 If you type stuff in the Qemu bash terminal, some output should appear on the gdb window, like this :
 ![](https://raw.githubusercontent.com/hexabeast/Sytrace/master/readme_images/gef.PNG)